mdekauwe/GDAY/README.md

 ## Parameter file

 GDAY expects a parameter file to be supplied as an argument (-p filename) on the command line.
-Parameter files follow the standard [.ini](https://en.wikipedia.org/wiki/INI_file) format, although only a relatively simple implementation has been coded into GDAY.
+Parameter files follow the standard [.INI](https://en.wikipedia.org/wiki/INI_file) format, although only a simple INI parser has been coded into GDAY.

 Parameter files are broken down into 6 section, namely [git], [files], [params], [control], [state] and [print].
 The order of these sections shouldn't make any difference.
 The basic element contained in the parameter file is the key or property.
 Every key has a name and a value, delimited by an equals sign (=).
 The name appears to the left of the equals sign.